mozilla-services/GitHub-Audit/moz_scripts/README.rst

 #.
 Update the trend chart sheet(s).
     The trick here is to account for any additions or deletions in the repositories we monitor.
+(Note that this will need to be modified when we trend anything else.)

     #.
-On the trend sheet, select columns B & C, right click, and choose
+On the trend sheet, select columns B, C, & D, right click, and choose
-        "Insert 2 left".
+        "Insert 3 left".
     #.
-On the current data sheet, select column A & the column with the value
-        to trend.
-Copy those columns.
+On the current data sheet, select column A, B, & C. Copy those columns.
     #.
 Back on the trend sheet, select cell B1 and paste.
 Adjust column widths
         to see column B (service & repo name) text.
+    #.
+Delete column C (MFA compliance)
     #.
 Starting from the top, find the first mismatch between columns A & B and
         adjust as follows to align them: